 stole borrowed from our fellow Army comrades.

-There are instances when we aren’t hiking fifteen miles in a day and don’t need to be concerned about extra weight.
-But it’s hard to beat risotto with chicken after a long day of visitor center exhibits, wayside vistas, and Ranger-guided tours.
+There are instances when we aren’t hiking 15 miles a day and don’t need to be concerned about extra weight.
+But it’s hard to beat risotto with chicken after a long day of visitor center exhibits, wayside vistas, and ranger-guided tours.

 I’m a Park Ranger which means my DNA demands that I listen with rapt attention to every talk about carnivorous plants, crab migrations and the goats in trees phenomenon.

-As a Ranger, I have to support my fellow Rangers by participating in everything our public land offers, from land access to Ranger tours.
+As a ranger, I have to support my fellow cohorts by participating in everything our public land offers, from land access to tours.
 If I am not doing it and following all the rules, with an extra heaping of common curtesy, how can I expect anyone else to?